carlmontanari/ssh2net/README.md

 ## Linting

 This project uses [black](https://github.com/psf/black) for auto-formatting.
 In addition to black, tox will execute [pylama](https://github.com/klen/pylama), and [pydocstyle](https://github.com/PyCQA/pydocstyle) for linting purposes.
 I have began playing with adding type hinting and testing this with [mypy](https://github.com/python/mypy), however I've not added this to tox at this point.
+I've also added docstring linting with [darglint](https://github.com/terrencepreilly/darglint) which has been quite handy!

 ## Testing